The Morse theory of \v{C}ech and Delaunay complexes: Consequences

-Independent of $r$, all collapses are induced by the same discrete gradient constructed in \theref{Selective Delaunay Collapsing Theorem}.
-We close this section by discussing two structural results implied by our collapsing hierarchy.
+Next, we discuss two structural results implied by our collapsing sequence.
 The first concerns the persistent homology of the filtrations obtained by letting $s = r^2$ range over $\Rspace$, while the second uses selective Delaunay complexes to compare Delaunay complexes of different point sets.

 \paragraph{Naturality and persistence} Regarding a filtration as a diagram of topological spaces connected by inclusions, a \emph{natural transformation} from a filtration $(K_t)_{t \in \Rspace}$ to another filtration $(L_t)_{t \in \Rspace}$ is a family of continuous maps $K_t \to L_t$ such that the diagram